Learning to Detect Every Thing in an Open World: Introduction

-We find that the failure of current state-of-the-art models is partly due to the training pipeline, \ie, regarding all regions that overlap little with the annotated foreground objects as background.
-Even if the background includes hidden objects—background objects that are visible but unlabeled—as in Fig.~\ref{fig:motivation}, the models are trained not to detect them, which prevents the models from learning general objectness.
+We find that the failure of current state-of-the-art models is partly due to the training pipeline, \ie, regarding all regions that are not annotated as the foreground objects as background.
+Even if the background includes \textit{hidden} objects—background objects that are visible but unlabeled—as in Fig.~\ref{fig:motivation}, the models are trained not to detect them, which prevents from learning general objectness.
 To address this, Kim \etal ~\cite{kim2021learning} proposed to learn the localization quality of region proposals instead of classifying them as foreground vs. background.
 Their approach samples object proposals close to the ground truth and learns to estimate the corresponding localization quality.
 While partially mitigating the issue, this approach still needs to carefully set the overlap threshold for positive/negative sampling and risks suppressing hidden objects as non-objects.

-To improve open-set instance segmentation, we propose a simple, yet powerful, learning framework along with a new data augmentation method, called \textit{Learning to Detect Every Thing (\ours )}.
+To improve open-world instance segmentation, we propose a simple, yet powerful, learning framework along with a new data augmentation method, called \textit{Learning to Detect Every Thing (\ours )}.
 To eliminate the risk of suppressing hidden objects, we copy foreground objects using their mask annotation and paste them onto a background image.
 The background image is synthesized by resizing a cropped patch.
 By keeping the cropped patch small, we make it unlikely that the resulting synthesized images contain any hidden objects.
 However, this background creation process makes synthesized images look very different from real images, \eg, the background may consist only of low-frequency content.
-Thus, a detector naively trained on such images barely performs well.
+Thus, a detector naively trained on such images performs poorly.
 To overcome this limitation, we decouple the training into two parts: 1) training background and foreground region classification and localization heads with synthesized images, and 2) learning a mask head with real images.
-In training the classification head, there is little risk of treating hidden objects as background since they are removed in the synthesized images.
-In addition, since the mask heads are trained to segment instances in real images, the backbone learns generalizable representations to separate foreground from background regions in real images.
+We show that such hybrid training on both domains but with a shared backbone makes the model invariant to the domain shift between augmented and real images.